Horizontal Dropdown Menu

 The user needs to navigate among sections of a website, but space to show such navigation is limited.

-- Use when there are more than 2 main sections of a site
+- Use when there are between 2 – 9 sections of content that need a hierarchical navigation structure.

 - Use when your functionality resembles one of a desktop application.
 Imitate the metaphor.